oneplaneteducation/open-iot-stem/README.md

 Arduino work through for Rak 4630/4631
 For all this to work in Arduino you need to hav:

-Adafruit NRF utility installed through PIP (Python3). https://github.com/adafruit/Adafruit_nRF52_nrfutil
+Adafruit nrf utility installed through PIP (Python3). https://github.com/adafruit/Adafruit_nRF52_nrfutil

 All of the Adafruit board definitions in the sketch through the library manager.

-The bsec LIB needs to be at (1.4.703).
+The bsec library needs to be at (1.4.703).

 As well the Adafruit Bluefruit nrf51 library through the library manager.